Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_products.md

 A detailed description of SPHEREx data products available to the public is provided in the SPHEREx Explanatory Supplement.
 Here we provide a concise summary of the science, calibration, and additional data products available at IRSA.
 This summary includes filenaming conventions, for which we adopt the following definitions:

+- `Planning Period` is a designation by the SPHEREx project of the survey plan uploaded to the spacecraft, e.g. `2025W18_2B`

-- `Observation ID` includes the survey planning period and the large and small slew counters
+- `Observation ID` includes the survey planning period and the large and small slew counters, e.g. `2025W18_2B_0001_1`

 - `Detector` is an integer from 1 through 6

-- `Version` is the version of this file
+- `Version` is the version of this file, e.g. '12'

-- `Processing Date` includes the year and the number of days into the year
+- `Processing Date` includes the year and the number of days into the year, e.g. `2025-164`

 ### Main Science Data Product: Spectral Image Multi-Extension FITS Files (MEF)